-The book makes these flawed aspects of the system visible to the reader when it comes to how insurance companies operate in the US, along with other issues of hierarchy within the medical profession and its impact on patient care and the shortage of psychiatrists in the country.
+The book makes these flawed aspects of the system visible to the reader when it comes to how insurance companies operate in the US, along with other issues of hierarchy within the medical profession, and its impact on patient care and the shortage of psychiatrists in the country.

 This book is dedicated to patients who have lost capacity.
 Lynn does not conceal her interest in working with the most impaired patients.
-The book features cases with patients experiencing severe psychosis, complex fixed delusional systems, aggressive behaviours, and other complex symptoms impacting her patients lives necessitating their need for inpatient care because they have lost capacity and are at risk of serious imminent harm to themselves or others.
-While Nanos has no one speciality or specialisation as an emergency clinician, as her training and job responsibilities require her to have a broad skill set and compels her to work with diagnoses across the spectrum.
+The book features cases with patients experiencing severe psychosis, complex fixed delusional systems, aggressive behaviours, and other complex symptoms impacting her patients lives – necessitating their need for inpatient care because they have lost capacity and are at risk of serious imminent harm to themselves or others.
+While Lynn has no one speciality or specialisation as an emergency clinician, her training and job responsibilities require her to have a broad skill set and compel her to work with diagnoses across the spectrum.

 However, disorders like anxiety, depression, and other diagnoses with less complex symptoms are left absent from this book.
-Nanos indicates many people, in her experience, with these diagnoses are ‘higher functioning’ or at least, have a greater potential to be better advocates for themselves and be more adherent to their treatment.
+Lynn indicates many people, in her experience, with these diagnoses are ‘higher functioning’ or at least, have a greater potential to be better advocates for themselves and be more adherent to their treatment.

-Mental health treatment, social work, psychology and the allied fields are rich with acronyms.
+Mental health treatment, social work, psychology, and the allied fields are rich with acronyms.
 This book references many of them, several specific to the state of Massachusetts.
-However, any clinician will be able to decipher the more specific references to programs and liken them to larger levels of care.
+However, any clinician will be able to decipher the more specific references to programmes and liken them to larger levels of care.
 In this sense, the case vignettes are accessible, well written, dramatic, vivid, and at times, extremely disturbing for those who do not work with complex traumas and forensic cases.

-Each vignette raises profound realities of the limits of the system in Massachusetts and states with similar laws surrounding mental health treatment, and the conversion of the rights of patients from voluntary to involuntary status to ensure their safety, and the welfare of others in the community.
+Each vignette raises profound realities of the limits of the system in Massachusetts and states with similar laws surrounding mental health treatment, and the conversion of the rights of patients from voluntary to involuntary status to ensure their safety and the welfare of others in the community.

 Ultimately, Breakdown achieves what it sets out to accomplish in the book.
 Lynn Nanos cites case examples of systematic failures in which patients were clearly a danger to themselves or others and their safety was in jeopardy if they were not provided emergency in-patient treatment, albeit involuntary.

-At the root of it, these case examples, while vivid, and telling of the extreme dysfunction in the system, are extremely black and white, with little grey area for clinical interpretation in terms of direction in the provision of patient care and treatment.
-When it comes to the superabundance of liminal psychosocial contexts related with this population, these cases offer little insight into their treatment or new avenues in how to proceed with negotiating the system for their rights and care.
+At the root of it, these case examples, while vivid, and telling of the extreme dysfunction in the system, are extremely black and white, with little grey area for clinical interpretation in terms of direction for the provision of patient care and treatment.
+When it comes to the superabundance of liminal psychosocial contexts related to this population, these cases offer little insight into their treatment or new avenues in how to proceed with negotiating the system for their rights and care.